simd-lite/simd-json/README.md

 ## Usage

-simd-json offers two main entry points for usage:
+simd-json offers three main entry points for usage:

 ### Values API

-The values API is a set of optimized DOM objects that allow parsed json to JSON data that has no known variable structure. simd-lite has two versions of this:
+The values API is a set of optimized DOM objects that allow parsed JSON to JSON data that has no known variable structure. `simd-json` has two versions of this:

 **Borrowed Values**